Tracheal Shave – Adam’s Apple Reduction Surgery

 The scars associated with tracheal shave surgery are related primarily to the location and size of the incisions.
 A list of the various incision locations is listed above.
 It is important to discuss with your surgeon the location and size of the incision they normally use.
 In addition to the location and size of the incision, the amount of tension or stress on the incision can affect how well or poorly the incision will heal.
 It is important to undergo the procedure with a surgeon who performs these types of surgeries routinely since they will normally perform the operation in the least traumatic way.

-How is recovery from a tracheal shave surgery?
+How is recovery?
 Is it painful?

 Can I see before and after photos of a tracheal shave?